manjotgit2/devops-automation-toolkit/README.md

 8. Forking
         Public: Can be forked by anyone.
       Private: Cannot be forked publicly without permission.

+#demostarte cloning
 What does cloning do?
 Cloning creates a complete copy of an existing Git repository.
 What is origin in Git?
 origin is just a default name for the remote repository you cloned from.

 What is the staging area in Git?
 The staging area in Git (also called the index) is an intermediate area where you prepare changes before committing them to the repository.